-In this course we will be exploring these and many other questions from the perspective of the 20th century American mystic Edgar Cayce (1877-1945).
-On an almost daily basis, Cayce entered a self-induced altered state of consciousness that allowed him to answer questions of almost any nature ranging from medical conditions to the origin and nature of the cosmos.
+On an almost daily basis, Edgar Cayce entered a self-induced altered state of consciousness that allowed him to answer questions of almost any nature ranging from a person’s medical condition to the origin and nature of the cosmos.
 His psychic dissertations became known as “readings” and were assigned numbers to protect the privacy of those who sought his guidance.

-What are the benefits of Study Group meetings?
+What are the benefits of studying this material:

 - Explore your intuition

 - Find your inner joy and inner peace

 - Practice listening "soul to soul"

 - Learn to love and appreciate your life

 - Find out how to work with Spirit

 Although Edgar Cayce was born and raised in the Bible Belt of America, taught Sunday School regularly, and read the Bible completely through once for each year of his life, the Cayce readings include a broader perspective that is inclusive of other spiritual traditions, encouraging individuals to participate in a religion of their choice.

 In fact, "A Search for God" does not require any involvement in organized religion.
 It involves walking on a spiritual path in daily life, wherever that may lead.